Motorola Edge 20, Lite and Pro in test: Which device is the best?

 Motorola Edge 20 series battery

-The battery of the devices varies from 4.000 on the Edge 20, over 4.500 on the Promodel, up to 5000 mAh on the Lite device.
+The battery of the devices varies from 4.000 for the Edge 20, to 4.500 for the Pro model, to 5000 mAh for the Lite device.
 How good are the batteries?
-With the Prodevice I came without Protedious through the day, mostly at 40 to 50 Procenter home.
-This with about three hours of “screen on” time.
-With intensive use, the value was around 20 to 30 Procent, this with four to five hours "screen on".
+With the Pro device, I got through the day without any problems, usually with 40 to 50 percent when I got home.
+This was with about three hours of "screen on" time.
+With intensive use, the value was around 20 to 30 percent, with four to five hours of "screen on".
 The refresh rate was set to automatic.
-If you force it to 144 Hertz, you can just about get through the day, with 60 Hertz probably two days.
+If you force it to 144 Hertz, you can just about get through the day, and with 60 Hertz you'll probably get through two days.

 The battery life of the Edge 20 series varies depending on the frame rate and device (picture: TechnikNews)

-The normal Edge 20 manages about 10 hours of video playback in the battery test, which translates into about three to four hours of screen time in normal use.
-This should easily get most users through a day.
-The Lite model even manages 15 hours in the battery test, so 1 1/2 days could be possible for many customers.
-All models charge with 30 watts, which is good for the Lite model, for the Edge 2o and Edge 20 Pro but are just okay.
-Many other manufacturers such as OPPO, OnePlus or Xiaomi already offer 60 watts and more.
-With Samsung, Apple or Google, there are still companies that are currently not able to keep up.
+The normal Edge 20 manages around 10 hours of video playback in the battery test, which works out to around three to four hours of screen time in normal use.
+Most users should easily get through a day with that.
+The Lite model even manages 15 hours in the battery test, which could mean 1 days for many customers.
+All models charge at 1 watts, which is good for the Lite model, but only OK for the Edge 2o and Edge 30 Pro.
+Many other manufacturers such as OPPO, OnePlus and Xiaomi already offer 2 watts and more.
+There are still companies like Samsung, Apple and Google that can't keep up with that at the moment.

 Smartphones software